-Uric acid is a substance resulting from the breakdown (metabolism) of purines, which are proteins found in human tissues and in many foods.
-Gout is caused by elevated levels of uric acid in the blood, due to either increased production of uric acid or decreased excretion of uric acid by the kidney.
+Uric acid is a substance resulting from the breakdown of purines (proteins found in human tissues and in many foods).
+Elevated uric acid is due to either increased production or decreased excretion by the kidney.
 The excess uric acid is deposited as needle-like crystals in the cartilage and tissue surrounding joints, in the skin, and in the kidneys.
-These deposits cause inflammation, which can ultimately result in joint destruction, nodules called tophi, or kidney stones.

 Who's At Risk?

-- Diseases of the blood, including leukemia, polycythemia, and hemolytic anemia
+- Have diseases of the blood, such as lymphoma, leukemia, and hemolytic anemia.

 Signs & Symptoms

-The most common locations for gouty joints include:
+The most common locations for gouty joints include the:

-The classic picture of an acute gout attack is the sudden development of a painful, swollen, warm joint.
-The pain may be so severe that even a sheet draped across the affected joint is intolerable.
+Acute gout attacks often present as the sudden development of a single painful, swollen, warm joint.
+The pain may be severe.
 A low-grade fever may also be present.

 Mild attacks usually resolve quickly, but severe attacks can last days or weeks.
-The joint then appears normal and is pain-free.
+The joint then returns to normal and is pain-free.

 After a period of many years, the chronic stage of gout may develop.
-In this stage, the disease has caused permanent damage to affected joints and, occasionally, to the kidneys.
-When uric acid deposits accumulate in the skin over long periods of time, they form small, rounded lumps (nodules) called tophi.
-These nodules vary in size, and they are yellow or cream in color.
+By this stage, the disease has caused permanent damage to affected joints and, occasionally, to the kidneys.
+When uric acid deposits accumulate in the skin over long periods of time, they form tophi.
+These tophi vary in size and are yellow or cream in color.
 If the tophi become very large, they can erupt through the skin and discharge a chalky, white substance.
-The most common locations for tophi include:
+The most common locations for tophi include the:

-For acute attacks of gout, the following measures may be beneficial:
+For acute attacks of gout, the following measures may help:

 - Rest and elevate the affected joint, if possible.